adrianromero/adricopilot/README.md

-# mybuddy
+# MYBUDDY

-MYBUDDY is as experiment of a LLM application
+MYBUDDY is an experiment of a LLM application